Chinatowns in Australia: Adelaide

 Adelaide's Chinatown is located in the Adelaide Central Markets precinct, on Moonta Street, between Grote and Gouger streets.
 Two impressive Paifang mark the entrances at either end.
 Adelaide China Town consists mainly of oriental restaurants, grocery stores and markets.

 Northern Territory

 Darwin

 The first Chinatown in Darwin existed in the 1880s.
 A new synthetic Chinatown of Darwin, Northern Territory is in development and it is to be finished in 2010 at a cost of A$90 million.

 Western Australia

 Broome

 After Broome was established, a Chinatown area emerged as the town became home to a large Asian population in the late 19th century.

 Perth

 Perth has a Chinatown on Roe Street in the inner-city suburb of Northbridge.
-There are many more Asian businesses found on William St, Northbridge than at the official Chinatown.
+There are many more Asian businesses found on William Street, Northbridge than at the official Chinatown.
 Historically many Chinese (usually of Malaysian, Singaporean or Indonesian background) settled in Northbridge alongside other immigrant groups.
 The city's low density population and comparatively cheap property encourages migrants to move to the expanding suburbs.
 Asian students often chose to live in suburbs near universities, such as Bentley, Murdoch and Nedlands.